John Randall House: Description and history

 The John Randall House is set on a rural parcel of land down a long lane on the west side of Route 2, about 2000 ft north of its junction with Interstate 95.
 It is a 2 1/2-story wood-frame structure, five asymmetrical bays wide, with a massive central stone chimney and clapboarded exterior.
 Its main entrance is framed by pilasters and a corniced entablature.
 The house is framed with inch-thick planking, a common technique of the period, although the planking was usually thinner, and is suggestive of two distinct periods of construction.
 The eastern parlor has a large fireplace wall finished in wooden paneling, the fireplace flanked by pilasters.
 The western parlor has a period built-in cabinet, wainscoting, and original plasterwork.
-The house was part of a farm named Anguilla Farm by the namesake son of the original proprietor, John Randall, a husbandman and Sabbatarian from England.
+The house was part of a farm named Anguilla Farm by the son of original proprietor John Randall, a husbandman and Sabbatarian from England.

+A descendant named Darius Randall lived in the John Randall House.
+He was an abolitionist and the home was a stop on the Underground Railroad with a trap door in the hearth room that leads to a secret room where slaves were hidden.